vuestorefront/vue-storefront/packages/core/docs/architecture/server-middleware.md

 - connect multiple services using different technologies and libraries,
 - allow you to create and [extend](/integrate/extending-integrations.html) integrations to add new capabilities or modify their behavior,
 - give you control of the requests sent to the integration platform and responses sent back to the Nuxt.js application,
-- securely store credentials on the server, without exposing them to the end-users of your application,
+- securely store credentials on the server without exposing them to the end-users of your application,
 - improve the performance by moving all logic of the networking layer to the server, thus shipping less code to the browser.

 ## Configuration

-Every Vue Storefront application comes with the `middleware.config.js` file located at the root of the project.
+Every Vue Storefront application comes with the `middleware.config.js` file located at the project's root.
 Inside this file, you can register packages that extend the Server Middleware by adding new API endpoints or modifying the Express.js application itself.

 ```javascript
 // middleware.config.js